PPRPMU/PMU-playbook/Resources/Data_Entry_-_Application_and_Permit.md

 ### Tips and Notes:
 - Ctrl + " will load previous start or end time in the scheduling fields.
-- If the amenit is for a pool/activity is swimming, the permit must include the Pool Permit Addendum.
+- If the amenity is for a pool/activity is swimming, the permit must include the Pool Permit Addendum.
 Furthermore, do not recycle the permits after they are reviewed.
 They will be given to Lisa Whittle.